Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 ### Health of The Continuum

 The Continuum can be damaged by Observable Contradictions.
-For this reasons,

 * The Continuum has its own Stress Track.
 Inducing Stress means that the Continuum has been lucky so far and not actually damaged.
-However, Stress may show up.
-A good example is pictures fading, books rewriting themselves, etc.
+If you wish, Stress may show up, as minor manifestations: pictures fading, books rewriting themselves, etc.

 * The Continuum has its own Consequences Track \(Minor/Moderate/Major\).
 As for any character, Consequence damage does show up.
 Each Consequence is an Aspect that alters the Continuum and may be Compelled against any Time Traveler in the vicinity.
 You are encouraged to come up with possible stories that explain how things got that bad.